What is Marker Training?

-This clear form of inter-species communication is an effective, safe, and humane way to teach any animal any behaviour that it is physically and mentally capable of performing.
+Every behaviour that an animal is physically and mentally capable of performing can be trained with a marker….you are probably already using a marker without realizing it.
 Jeanne has trained a fish; Glenda has trained her cat; Julia trained her sheep; Karen trained a horse.
-Other marker trainers routinely train horses, dolphins, bears, sea lions and some train such divergent species as lobsters, spiders, guinea pigs, etc....any animal can be trained (yes even humans--then we call it TAGTeach).
+Other marker trainers routinely train horses, dolphins, bears, sea lions and some train such divergent species as lobsters, spiders, guinea pigs, etc….any animal can be trained (yes even humans–then we call it TAGTeach).

 With dogs, marker training can be used to teach basic pet manners such as “sit”, “come”, “down”, “wait”, and “leave it” but it can also be used to teach the most precise, advanced obedience exercises.
 It can be used just as effectively to teach tricks such as “shake a paw”, “spin” and “bow”.
 Marker Training can be used to teach dogs to calmly accept grooming, nail trimming, and veterinary procedures.
 Many trainers use marker training exclusively when working with ‘problem behaviours’.

 “Marker Training” is about inter-species communication and having fun communicating with the other species and both participants being active in learning.